Hemoglobin D-Punjab

-Within the medical specialty of hematology, Hemoglobin D-Punjab is one of the sub-variants of Hemoglobin D, a variant of hemoglobin found in human blood.
-It is so named because of its higher prevalence in the Punjab region of India and Pakistan.
-It is also the most frequent abnormal hemoglobin variant in Xinjiang Uyghur Autonomous Region of China.
-Studies indicate that Hemoglobin D-Punjab accounts for over 55% of the total hemoglobin variants there.
+Within the medical specialty of hematology, Hemoglobin D-Punjab, also known as hemoglobin D-Los Angeles, D-North Carolina, D-Portugal, D-Oak Ridge, and D-Chicago, is a hemoglobin variant.
+It originates from a point mutation in the human β-globin locus and is one of the most common hemoglobin variants worldwide.
+It is so named because of its higher prevalence in the Punjab region of India and Pakistan, along with northern China, and North America.
+It is also the most frequent hemoglobin variant in Xinjiang Uyghur Autonomous Region of China, with a 1997 study indicating that Hemoglobin D-Punjab accounts for 55.6% of the total hemoglobin variants.

 Hemoglobin D is a result of a mutation in the one or both of the Beta-chains that make up hemoglobin molecules.
 Having one gene effected is referred to as trait; having two is referred to as homozygous "disease" although the symptoms of this disease are mild.

-Hemoglobin D-Punjab was first discovered in the early 1950s in a mixed British and American family of Indian origin from the Los Angeles area; hence it is also sometimes called “D Los Angeles”.
-Hemoglobin D is the 4th most common hemoglobin variant.
-It developed as a response to the selective pressures of malaria in these regions of Asia.
+History

+Until the early 1950s, hemoglobin A and some of its variants had been identified, such as hemoglobin S and hemoglobin C. Hemoglobin D was discovered in 1951 with one source stating it was the third variant discovered, and another source claiming it was the fourth.
+Later in 1962, it was found that five other regional variants of hemoglobin D all had the same chemical structure termed hemoglobin D-Punjab.